-Yes, baking soda is an inexpensive, natural, and easily accessible product that will keep your shoes in pristine condition, whether white, colored, or leather.
+Yes, baking soda is an inexpensive, natural, and easily accessible product that will keep your shoes clean, whether white, colored, or leather.

-I use baking soda on my shoes, and the results speak for themselves.
-With a box of baking soda at home, you will have an easy time cleaning the grass stains, scuffs, and dribble from your shoes.
+I use baking soda on my shoes, and not only do they get clean, they smell better.
+With a box of baking soda, it’s easy to clean the grass stains, scuffs, and dirt marks from your shoes and get them back to their original color and smell.

 In this guide, you’ll learn how to clean different types of shoes using this fantastic cleaning agent.